rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

 D. Select 'SFTP (SSH File Transfer Protocol) from the top drop down menu.
 E. Insert the server IP address in the 'server' box, and the username and passowrd your using for connecting to SFTP.
 F. Click **connect**.

+It's important to remember that making permissions changes to your folders that you test your website after doing this work.